WMG: Final Fantasy XIII-2

 - Jossed.
 That system was saved for the sequel.

 Pulse, Lindzei, and Etro are totally working together.

 - I posted this on the Gamespot forums, so I'll just copy and paste it.

 Lindzei will be the Big BadLindzei was something of a Bigger Bad in the original game and was heavily shrouded in mystery.
 It was considered to be the creator of Cocoon and the ultimate nemesis of the people of Pulse, and according to the Ultimania, Barthandelus revered it enough to fashion the female portion of the final boss in its image.
 Despite this, it is suspiciously absent during the events of the first game.
 Considering that this game will (apparently) focus on the people of Pulse that survived the War of Transgression, it makes sense that the God of Evil they so despised would be the primary antagonist.

 Vanille will actually be able to be interacted with even though she's a crystalTime Travel has been explicitly stated to be part of the game, so may be you can actually TALK to Vanille as an NPC in a different time period?

 - Confirmed!
 Vanille and Fang help Serah snap out of her dreamworld, and one of the paradox endings has a crystallised Vanille in Oerba, pleading Serah to find Fang and reunite them.

-Buniberzei will be the Big BadInstead of the above, Lindzei will be his Dragon
+Buniberzei will be the Big BadInstead of the above, Lindzei will be his Dragon.

 Hope will attempt to follow Lightning on her journeyAnd one or several of these things will happen...